Construction: Design

 In the industrialized world, construction usually involves the translation of designs into reality.
 Most commonly (i.e.: in a design-bid-build project), the design team is employed by (i.e. in contract with) the property owner.
 Depending upon the type of project, a design team may include architects, civil engineers, mechanical engineers, electrical engineers, structural engineers, fire protection engineers, planning consultants, architectural consultants, and archaeological consultants.
 A 'lead designer' will normally be identified to help coordinate different disciplinary inputs to the overall design.
 This may be aided by integration of previously separate disciplines (often undertaken by separate firms) into multi-disciplinary firms with experts from all related fields, or by firms establishing relationships to support design-build processes.

 The increasing complexity of construction projects creates the need for design professionals trained in all phases of a project's life-cycle and develop an appreciation of the asset as an advanced technological system requiring close integration of many sub-systems and their individual components, including sustainability.
 For buildings, building engineering is an emerging discipline that attempts to meet this new challenge.

 Traditionally, design has involved the production of sketches, architectural and engineering drawings, and specifications.
 Until the late 20th century, drawings were largely hand-drafted; adoption of computer-aided design (CAD) technologies then improved design productivity, while the 21st-century introduction of building information modeling (BIM) processes has involved the use of computer-generated models that can be used in their own right or to generate drawings and other visualisations as well as capturing non-geometric data about building components and systems.

 On some projects, work on-site will not start until design work is largely complete; on others, some design work may be undertaken concurrently with the early stages of on-site activity (for example, work on a building's foundations may commence while designers are still working on the detailed designs of the building's internal spaces).
-Some projects may include elements that are designed for off-site construction (see also prefabrication and modular building) and are then delivered to the site ready for erection, installation or assembly.
+Some projects may include elements that are designed for off-site construction (see also DfMA, prefabrication and modular building) and are then delivered to the site ready for erection, installation or assembly.